 The CCCE is also engaged in documenting and reporting on service and community engagement efforts from across the College.
 Elizabethtown College has been selected for the President's Higher Education Community Service Honor Roll -- recognizing the efforts our College community makes in building a culture of service and civic engagement -- every year that the designation has been available.
-In 2010, Elizabethtown College received the Carnegie Foundation for the Advancement of Teaching's Community Engagement Classification.
+In 2020, Elizabethtown College received the Carnegie Foundation for the Advancement of Teaching's Community Engagement Classification, demonstrating alignment of mission, culture, leadership, resources, and practices that support dynamic and noteworthy community engagement.